 Your Success depends on your Present income (Investment money) and not only on the investment returns which are not in your control.
 You have to ensure that your Present income should continue and keep growing at a rate higher than inflation.

-You should rather spend more time in your Job and work on improving your CV and Income, then gluing yourself to TVs, Mobile, and your portfolios, and keep worrying about where markets are moving.
+You should rather spend more time in your Job and work on improving your CV and Income, than gluing yourself to TVs, Mobile, and your portfolios, and keep worrying about where markets are moving.

-If this IL&FS fiasco, which many market players termed as a Lehman moment, impacts other NBFCs, then the situation may aggravate, at least for short term.
+If this IL&FS fiasco, which many market players termed as a Lehman moment, impacts other NBFCs, then the situation may aggravate, at least for the short term.

 You may see many positives happenings in the background but would that secure your Job or income, not sure.
-If the dollar keeps rising, how will that impact your Job and Inflation in India, and thus India interest rates and your EMIs?
+If the dollar keeps rising, how will that impact your Job and Inflation in India, and thus India’s interest rates and your EMIs?